Oafish1/Discord-Music-Bot/README.md

 python main.py
 ```

-On the first run, the program will ask for `OAuth` information, and will have you configure the program with google by entering a device code online.
+On the first run of an age-restricted video, the program will ask for `OAuth` information, and will have you configure the program with google by entering a device code online.
 Make sure you authorize with the base channel for any email chosen.
 This is so that age-restricted videos may be played.

-**If you don't care about this feature or don't wish to log in, change `use_oauth=True` to `False` in `utilities.py`.**
+If you need to reset your `OAuth` information, delete the `pytube/__cache__` folder in your `pytube` installation.
+If you do not wish to provide this information, hit enter on the console window and the song will be skipped.

 For quick access, you can also create a batch script